jstyle5/Jaewhee-Test-Docs/index.md

 ---

 ## What is the KakaoTalk?
-**KakaoTalk** is a free instant-messaging application for smartphones, allowing them to send and receive free texts as well as photos, videos, voice messages, location, contact information, and URL links.
-Both 1:1 or group chats are available over WiFi, 3G or LTE.
-To avoid spam, the users must have a mobile number to install the application, not virtual numbers or internet phone numbers, etc.
+**KakaoTalk** is a free instant-messaging application for smartphones.
+It is developed by a Korean IT company, Kakao Corp in 2010.
+This amazing application allows to send and receive free texts to users.
+Users can send photos, videos, voice messages, location, contact information, and URL links to others.
+KakaoTalk also supports both 1:1 and group chats over WiFi, 3G or LTE.

 ---